Active-Absorbing Phase Transitions in the Parallel Minority Game: Model, Strategies and Observables

 \section{Model, Strategies and Observables}

-We consider \(N\) agents distributed across \(D\) sites, with each agent restricted to exactly two fixed choices (e.g., agent \(i\) toggles between sites \(x_i\) and \(y_i\)).
+We consider \(N\) agents distributed randomly and uniformly among \(D\) sites and a second alternative site is also assigned to each agent randomly.
+Each agent is restricted to move between exactly the two fixed choices for them (e.g., agent \(i\) toggles between sites \(x_i\) and \(y_i\)), and every site is ensured to be at least of the choices of at least one of the agents i.e., there is no site that is not part of the game at all.
 The control parameter is

-and the critical point of interest is \(g_c=1\), where the average occupancy per site reaches unity, marking the onset of overcrowding and the active-absorbing transition.
-Simulations use \(D=500\) sites, with agent pairs assigned such that overlaps create coupled minority sub-games.
-Each agent \(i\) at time \(t\) takes an action \(a_i(t)\in\{0,1\}\), representing their current site choice.
+representing the average population density of the choices.
+All simulations are performed for $D=500$, and the value of $N$ is fixed when a particular $g$ value is chosen.
+The point of interest is the behavior of the system near \(g=g_c=1\), where the average occupancy per site reaches unity, marking the onset of overcrowding and the active-absorbing transition.
+Below this point, on average, no agent will be in the majority location.
+The random allocation of the agents' choices create overlaps in the choices (any given choice/site has agents whose alternate choice can be from any one of the rest $D-1$ choices).
+This situations create coupled minority sub-games.
+Each agent \(i\) at time \(t\) takes an action \(a_i(t)\in\{0,1\}\), representing their current site choice: $a_i(t)=0$ implying no change in choice for the next step and $a_i(t)=1$ implying a switch to the alternate choice in the next step.